oddmario/NVIDIA-Fedora-Driver-Guide/README.md

 ```
 sudo dnf remove nvidia-vaapi-driver libva-utils vdpauinfo
 ```
+5. Reboot the system to get any NVIDIA modules unloaded
-5. Switch to the terminal view of your system by pressing `Alt + Ctrl + F3` (if this does not switch from the GUI mode to the terminal mode for you, try `Alt + Ctrl + F1` or `Alt + Ctrl + F2` instead for a different tty)
+6. Once the system boots back up, switch to the terminal view of your system by pressing `Alt + Ctrl + F3` (if this does not switch from the GUI mode to the terminal mode for you, try `Alt + Ctrl + F1` or `Alt + Ctrl + F2` instead for a different tty)
-6. Stop the GDM service:
+7. Stop the GDM service:
 ```
 sudo systemctl stop gdm
 ```
 **Kindly note** that it is important to stop the GNOME Display Manager (GDM) service throughout the driver installation/uninstallation process as it may cause trouble otherwise.

-7. Change to the path of the directory that includes the downloaded `.run` file using `cd` (NOTE: Make sure its the exact same `.run` file that you used to install the driver)
+8. Change to the path of the directory that includes the downloaded `.run` file using `cd` (NOTE: Make sure its the exact same `.run` file that you used to install the driver)
-8. Run the uninstaller:
+9. Run the uninstaller:
 ```
 chmod +x NVIDIA-Linux-x86_64-555.42.02.run
 sudo sh ./NVIDIA-Linux-x86_64-555.42.02.run --uninstall